Two of the 26 people killed in the Newtown, Conn. elementary school shooting had links to Canada.

 Other major weather events were a damaging hailstorm in Calgary and flooding caused by an ice jam on New Brunswick’s St. John River.

-• A penny saved is a penny earned but Canada’s move to end production of the lowly coin could cost $38.3 million, the Finance Department said.
+News in brief• A penny saved is a penny earned but Canada’s move to end production of the lowly coin could cost $38.3 million, the Finance Department said.
 That is to cover the costs of redeeming existing pennies and operational costs to eliminate them.
 Canada will no longer distribute pennies after March 4 to save about $11 million annually in production costs.

 • Canada will see job cuts as General Motors moves the production of it sporty Camaro to Lansing, Mich. from Oshawa, Ontario.
 GM said the move for the 2015 model year is due to “lower capital investment and improved production efficiencies.”
 UAW officials said it could result in the loss of 2,000 jobs at the plant that also builds the Buick Regal and Cadillac XTS.